 You’ve tried exercise.
-You’ve tried calorie restriction, fat restriction, high-protein, low-carb, etc. Perhaps you lost some weight, but eventually you gained it back.
+You’ve tried calorie restriction, fat restriction, high-protein, low-carb, etc. Perhaps you lost some weight, but eventually, you gained it back.
 One of the most likely reasons that you’re not losing weight and keeping it off is because of something you’ve probably never heard of: dysbiosis.

 What is Dysbiosis?

 To understand dysbiosis you first need to understand your gut.
 The lining of the gastrointestinal track is covered in bacteria, both good and bad bacteria.
 As a group, these bacteria make up your gut microbiome or gut microbiota.
 Your gut microbiome can be helpful, neutral or harmful to your health, depending on several factors.
 Through testing, scientists have been able to identify what a normal or healthy gut microbiome should look like.
-When the gut microbiome is unbalanced, or looks different from the norm, the condition is called dysbiosis.
+When the gut microbiome is unbalanced or looks different from the norm, the condition is called dysbiosis.

 An Example of Dysbiosis in the GI Tract: Antibiotic Dysbiosis

 One example of dysbiosis is what occurs after taking certain oral antibiotics.
 For example, an antibiotic prescribed for a skin infection will kill disease-causing bacteria in the skin.
 Unfortunately, the antibiotic may also kill helpful bacteria in the gut, leading to dysbiosis.
-As a result, harmful bacteria can multiply and cause serious disease in the colon.3 This bad bacteria also creates twice the amount of calories as healthy bacteria, aiding in weight gain and other problems.
+As a result, harmful bacteria can multiply and cause serious disease in the colon.3 This bad bacteria also create twice the amount of calories as healthy bacteria, aiding in weight gain and other problems.

 Dysbiosis and Weight Gain: A Lesson From Mice